Deciphering Speech: a Zero-Resource Approach to Cross-Lingual Transfer in ASR: Experiments

-The \textbf{Decipherment Model} was trained on the 200 shortest uterances from the development set of each language.
-We increase the power of the character-level language model over successive epochs from a bigram up to a 5-gram; we perform 10 iterations of full-batch training with each model.
-These grapheme language models were trained on the GlobalPhone training data.
-To speed up training with the grapheme models, we pruned the lexical model to retain probabilities only for top 10 phones for each grapheme after training with the bigram grapheme language model.
-After this stage we smoothed the lexical model and continued training with the provided GlobalPhone word language model.
+The \textbf{Decipherment Model} was trained on 20 minutes of the shortest utterances from the development set of each language.
+We increased the power of the character-level language model over successive epochs from a bigram up to a 5-gram, performing 20 iterations of full-batch training with each language model.
+These grapheme language models were trained on the first 50k lines of the normalised CommonCrawl text data.
+To prevent issues with bad initialisation of the decipherment model we performed 50 random restarts with the bigram language model and we picked the model with the best likelihood on the training data for successive training~\cite{berg2013decipherment}.
+To speed up training with the larger grapheme models, we pruned the lexical model to retain probabilities for only the top 20 phones for each grapheme after training with the bigram grapheme language model.
+After this stage we smoothed the lexical model and continued training with the CommonCrawl word language model.
 Finally, we smoothed the lexical model again and deciphered the GlobalPhone training data.
-During the course of our experiments we found that the transcripts of the GlobalPhone training data are contained in the provided language models, which would lead to biased results of semi-supervised training.
-To prevent this issue we always used a language model trained on CommonCrawl data when deciphering and later re-decoding the training data.
-The CommonCrawl language models were trained on approximately 100M tokens and pruned to only contain 100k most frequent words.
+Note that during training we used a word language model containing only 100k most frequent words but during inference we used the language model containing 300k most frequent words.

-After obtaining pseudo labels with decipherment we performed \textbf{Semi-Supervised Training} in two iterations.
-In the first iteration we used the pseudo-labels for flat-start LF-MMI training~\cite{hadian2018flat}.
+Subsequently we performed two iterations of \textbf{Semi-Supervised Training} with the deciphered lattices representing alternative pseudo-labels.
+In the first iteration we used these lattices for flat-start LF-MMI training~\cite{hadian2018flat}.
 Instead of training the model from scratch, we replaced the output layer of the multilingual model with a new layer producing pseudo-likelihoods for mono-graphemes.
 In the second iteration we used the mono-grapheme model to re-decode the training data.
 To prevent overfitting to the training data we did not continue training the mono-grapheme model, but again replaced the output layer of the pretrained multilingual model and used that model for training.
 This time we used bi-grapheme targets, because of now having more reliable pseudo-labels with which to estimate the state clustering tree.
-Since the decipherment tends to produce a lot of deletion errors we used a deletion penalty during decoding to allow the model to learn to fix them~\cite{carmantini2019untranscribed}.
+Since the decipherment tends to produce a lot of deletion errors we used a deletion penalty during decoding to allow the model to learn to fix them~\cite{fainberg2019lattice}.